AjjMC/ajjgui/README.md

   <img src="assets/scrollbutton.gif" width="350">
 </p>

-> **NOTE:** The *scrollbutton* does not display any of its entries in the GUI by default and needs to be initialized after compilation.
+> **NOTE:** The *scrollbutton* does not display any of its entries in the GUI by default and needs to be initialized upon compilation.

 > **NOTE:** The *scrollbutton* only supports the *placeholder*, *button* and *itembin* widgets.